SussexPAL/PythonCrashCourse/Scripts/data_types.md

 # Primitive data types
 Programs, and programming languages, need to somehow encode information at the low level to represent different kinds of things to us at the high level.
 How is a number `10` different from a name `"Jimmy"`.
-To us - the human - observer, they're obviously fundamental different things: with a number we can count up to it, or down from it, or do all sorts of crazy maths; a name we can read, or write, or swap the letters around, or search through an article for.
+To us - the human observer - they're obviously fundamental different things: with a number we can count up to it, or down from it, or do all sorts of crazy maths; a name we can read, or write, or swap the letters around, or search through an article for.

 But remember what we said about computers in our very first session: smart, but extremely stupid and stubborn.
 If we want a program that includes both, we need to somehow account for the differences between them.
 This is where data types come in.